KNCT-KPC/RapidHouse/doc/source/about.rst

 About
 =====
-This section explain RapidHouse.
+This section explains RapidHouse.

 --------
 Overview
 --------
-RapidHouse is a automated tuning-tool for a server application that use GA(Genetic Algorithm) as a algorithm for tuning.
+RapidHouse is an automated tuning tool for a server application that use GA(Genetic Algorithm) as an algorithm for tuning.

 RapidHouse is available to a server application such as Apache and MySQL that use a file for configuration.
-RapidHouse tune the server application by rewriting the configulation file according to a template file.
+RapidHouse tunes the server application by rewriting the configuration file, according to a template file.

 The template file example as follows: